lorenzoruggerii/lorenzoruggerii.github.io/_posts/2025-12-18-DiffusionDNABERT-new.md

     </div>
 </div>
 <div class="caption">
     <strong>Fig: 1.
-How BERT model behaves.
-Random tokens are masked from the input sequence, and the model is asked to identify them using the surrounding context.
+How BERT model behaves.</strong> Random tokens are masked from the input sequence, and the model is asked to identify them using the surrounding context.
 </div>

 By forcing the model to analyze these surrounding "clues" from both directions, MLM enables BERT to develop a much richer grasp of language nuances, syntax, and semantics.
 This is why BERT can easily distinguish between "bank" (a river) and "bank" (a financial institution) based entirely on the words sitting next to it.